-Distribution of electricity within specified areas is a monopoly activity and the income earned by charging electricity customers for the use of their wires is closely regulated by Ofgem, as is the level of investment which is made in electricity networks.
-The Company has completed the fifth and final year of the price controls set for the period up to 31 March 2005.
+Distribution of electricity within a specified area is a monopoly activity and the income earned by charging electricity customers for the use of their wires is closely regulated by Ofgem, as is the level of investment which is made in electricity networks.
+The Company has completed the fifth and final year of the price controls set for the five year period to 31 March 2005.

-Against this background, the Company's objective is to manage the consequences of the growth in demand for electricity and ensure the network has the minimum number of faults and the maximum robustness in the face of severe weather and other supply interruption risks.
-It is also important to automate networks so that when supply is interrupted, it can be restored as soon as possible.
-The programme of investment is designed with these goals in mind.
+Against this background, the objective is to manage the growth in demand for electricity, and ensure the network has the minimum number of faults and the maximum robustness in the face of severe weather and other supply interruption risks.
+The programme of investment is geared to achieving these goals.